-Like civilians, military service members can be involved in crime.
-These crimes may be committed on or off a military base.
-Many civilian laws may be broken during the commission of a crime.
-However, the military has its own set of laws to deal with crimes.
+When military service members are involved in crimes, either on or off a military base, they can be prosecuted in either military court or civilian court.
+And while civilian laws may be broken during the commission of a crime, the military has its own set of laws to deal with crimes.

 Uniform Code of Military Justice (UCMJ)

 The Uniform Code of Military Justice (UCMJ) is the system of rules that guide the military criminal process.
-Members of the military can be tried and convicted in a court-martial, or military court, under these rules.
-The military court system is completely separate from the civilian court system.
+It is used in the military court system, which is completely separate from the civilian court system.
+Members of the military can be tried and convicted in a court-martial (military court) under these rules.

 The UCMJ covers the majority of the members of the military.
 This includes members of the Air Force, Army, Coast Guard, Marines and Navy.
 It also includes members of the military reserves while in active service.